CORRECTIONS

 What’s in this issue:

-2. CPR Course Status Update – Rob Greenberg
+2. Morris Area Freewheelers Foundation’s CPR & First Aid Course Update – Rob Greenberg

 3. Connect with the MAF Bike Club on Social Media – Tracy Brown